sy2002/QNICE-FPGA/doc/best-practices.md

 -

-* You need to set up the environment by doing a `source c/setenv.source`.
+* You need to set up the environment by doing a `source setenv.source` while being in the folder `c`.
+(It does not work, if you call it from another folder.)
 * The sample programs are in `c/test_programs/`.
-* Most of the time, you will want to compile by using `qvc <source> -c99 -O3 -opt-speed`, this leads to best performance.
+* Most of the time, you will want to compile by using `qvc <source> -c99 -O3`, this leads to best performance.
-  If the output `.out` grows too large, you might want to decrease the optimization level to `-O2` or `-O1`.
+  If the output `.out` grows too large or does not work as expected, you might want to decrease the optimization level to `-O2` or `-O1`.
   The C99 standard using `-c99` is recommended for QNICE-FPGA.
+* If you need the intermediary files such as the assembler file, that the compiler generates, then use the switch `-k`.
 * The heap size is currently set to 4096 words.
 It grows upwards coming from the end of the application and therefore grows towards the stack which is coming downwards from somewhere near 0xFEFF.
 Currently there are no